Executive Management Team

-Nancy Haitch, Vice President for Development and Communications, has more than 25 years of development and nonprofit management experience.
+Nancy Haitch, Vice President of External Relations, has more than 25 years of development and nonprofit management experience.
 Prior to joining Helen Keller International in February 2015, she was Vice President of Strategic Development for the International Rescue Committee, overseeing private sector revenue growth through direct response fundraising and marketing, strategic alliances, events, and celebrity engagement efforts.
 Nancy has also played a lead role in fundraising for an array of distinguished organizations, such as the American Civil Liberties Union, U.S. Fund for UNICEF, Brooklyn Public Library, and the Archives of American Art, a bureau of the Smithsonian Institution.
 Prior to her work in the nonprofit sector, she was a marketing and events specialist for educational publishing and consumer product companies, including Swatch Watch USA.
 Nancy studied at Queen Mary, University of London, and received her B.A. in Russian Area Studies from Marist College.

 Rolf Klemm, Vice President of Nutrition, has more than 25 years of professional experience in international public health nutrition with expertise that spans nutrition efficacy and effectiveness research and program design, management and evaluation.
 He served as a Peace Corps Volunteer (Philippines, 1979-81), Indochinese Refugee Program Supervisor (1982-84), Program Manager and Country Director for Helen Keller International (Philippines, 1986-98), Senior Technical Advisor and Technical Director of USAID’s flagship A2Z micronutrient program (2009-11), and Hopkins faculty member and principal and/or co-investigator (1998-present) for studies in Asia (Nepal, Pakistan,Bangladesh, Philippines) and Sub-Saharan Africa (DRC, Kenya, Tanzania, Malawi, Mozambique and Zambia).
 He currently serves as Vice President for Nutrition with Helen Keller International and holds a faculty appointment at Johns Hopkins Bloomberg School of Public Health.